JeremyJerez/IBM_ML_Python/README.md

 # IBM_ML_Python
-This it's a compilation of Resources I used to finish the Course I wont attach the notebooks as that would be sort of plaggiarism, however feel free to ask me if you have any doubdt during your experience with the certification or any Lab
+This it's a compilation of Resources I used to finish the Course I won't attach the notebooks as that would be sort of plagiarism, however feel free to ask me if you have any doubt during your experience with the certification or any Lab